jzemmels/jdssvSubmission/README.md

 # jdssvSubmission
-Draft of "Automatic Comparison of Cartridge Case Impressions" Paper for the Journal of Data Science, Statistics, and Visualization
+Draft of "Automatic Matching of Cartridge Case Impressions" Paper for the Journal of Data Science, Statistics, and Visualization